mathewlowry/myhub-gpt/c-7-allnotes-themes-and-posts.md

 ---

-*Note that there was some linkrot in the original collection: Mike Klein's article is offline as is Connected Enterprise's site, while  Melcrum's URL repoints to "hotelwithhottub.com", complete with "Examples of  Communication Strategies for Hotels with Jacuzzi"(!).
-But it also resurfaced some good gems from the past, as well as a couple of mine, including [An effective communications strategy must be connected to other strategies](https://medium.com/@mathewlowry/reframe-your-communications-strategy-as-part-of-your-innovation-programme-to-sidestep-internal-2fcc695ecaa4), which really covers the ground we discussed in the ZNLive interview and is where I first presented what I mean by "swimming upstream:*
+*Note that there was some linkrot in the original collection: Mike Klein's article is offline, as is Connected Enterprise's site, while  Melcrum's URL repoints to "hotelwithhottub.com", complete with "Examples of  Communication Strategies for Hotels with Jacuzzi"(!).
+But it also resurfaced some good gems from the past, as well as a couple of mine, including [An effective communications strategy must be connected to other strategies](https://medium.com/@mathewlowry/reframe-your-communications-strategy-as-part-of-your-innovation-programme-to-sidestep-internal-2fcc695ecaa4), which really covers the ground we discussed in ZNLive interview snippet 1, and is where I first presented what I mean by "swimming upstream":*

 ![[swimming-upstream.jpeg]]